 As our research continues forward, our findings are published in peer reviewed journals.
 Our most recent article was published on July 27, 2018 in the Integrative Food, Nutrition and Metabolism journal.
 In this editorial, we explain why autism and ADHD prevalence is so much lower in the United Kingdom than that of the United States.
 In the U.K. food products containing ingredients known to cause hyperactivity and inattention in children must carry a warning label.
 To access the article at no charge click on the following link -> Food labeling requirements may explain lower autism and ADHD prevalence in the United Kingdom.

-Our most recent paper was published on May 5, 2015 in the Integrative Molecular Medicine journal.
-This research paper provides our clinical trial results of the Fort Peck intervention study along with our analysis of the Center for Disease Control's (CDC's) NHANES data.
-In our article, we report that total blood mercury levels may be influenced by the dietary intake of highly processed foods, and lower inorganic blood mercury levels are associated with lower fasting glucose levels.
+We published our Fort Peck Diabetes Prevention Study findings on May 5, 2015 in the Integrative Molecular Medicine journal.
+This article provides our clinical trial results along with our analysis of the Center for Disease Control's (CDC's) NHANES dataset.
+We report that total blood mercury levels may be influenced by the dietary intake of highly processed foods, and lower inorganic blood mercury levels are associated with lower fasting glucose levels.
 This is a landmark finding of the role of inorganic mercury exposure in the development of type-2 diabetes.
 The name of this article is Blood inorganic mercury is directly associated with glucose levels in the human population and may be linked to processed food intake.
 To view the article online at no charge, click on this link -> Integrative Molecular Medicine

 Our strategy is to publish only in peer reviewed public acess journals where articles can be downloaded by the consumer at no charge.
 Gone are the days of medical research conducted in secrecy.
 We believe the consumer has a right to know what is known by the "experts."